earth-metabolome-initiative/classyfire/README.md

 It streams the PubChem `CID-InChI-Key` table, queries ClassyFire through `GET /entities/{InChIKey}.json`, writes successful responses into compressed shards, and publishes weekly partial releases.

 > [!WARNING]
 > ClassyFire is usable for slow, long-run recovery, not for fast bulk export.
 This project keeps the request rate conservative and treats local archives as the durable output.
+Download the Zenodo releases directly for any practical use of the data.

 ![ClassyFire progress dashboard](classyfire-progress.svg)